Jay Sures: Career

 Beginning in 2016, Sures has hosted an annual party in Washington, D.C., the night before the White House Correspondents Dinner that blends the worlds of politics, entertainment and media.

 In September 2023, Sures was named chairman of the board of Triad National Security, which manages the Los Alamos National Laboratory.
 He is chairman of the board of governors that oversees the Lawrence Livermore National Laboratory.
 Both labs are managed in part by the University of California and the Department of Energy.

 In October 2023, Sures in his role as a UC regent, publicly rebuked the UC Ethnic Studies Faculty Council request that UC leaders retract their statement declaring the October 7 attack by Hamas on Israel “an act of terrorism…that deserves and requires our collective condemnation.”
 In November, the UC Regents committed $7 million to emergency mental health services, programs focused on better understanding antisemitism and Islamophobia, and training for faculty and staff on how to navigate their roles as educators.
 In 2025, a UCLA student group organized a pro-Palestinian demonstration outside Sures's house.
 Approximately 50 to 100 people attended the protest and the UCLA Police Department filed a vandalism report.

+In October 2025, Sures was recognized by Jewish Federation Los Angeles for "his commitment to the Jewish community in the face of historical rates of antisemitism", according to The Hollywood Reporter.

+On April 20th, UC Berkeley's Law Students for Justice in Palestine hosted an activist convicted of an Israeli car bombing.
+Sures denounced the event on Fox News Digital as "disgusting and abhorrent."

 Personal life

-Sures is a political activist and a longtime supporter of the Democratic Party.
-In 2016, he hosted a fundraiser for Senator Tim Kaine, then Hillary Clinton's selection for vice president in the U.S. presidential election.
-Earlier in the race, he had supported Joe Biden.
-He pledged his support for Democratic candidate Gavin Newsom in California's 2018 gubernatorial race.

 Sures joined the Entertainment Industry Foundation's board of directors in 2008.
-Sures was appointed to the Regents of the University of California in January 2019 by former Governor Jerry Brown.
-He was reappointed for a 12-year term by Governor Gavin Newsom in 2020.
+In 2019, Sures was appointed to the Regents of the University of California for a term ending in 2032.

-In January 2019, it was announced that Sures, along with Rande Gerber and his spouse Cindy Crawford, Michael Meldman, and Jeff Shell would purchase the iconic Hollywood deli, Nate ‘n Al, to keep its doors open after three generations of family ownership.